alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 ### Exercise 2 {initial-collapse-state="collapsed" id="lambdas-exercise-2"}
 Write a function that takes an `Int` value and an action (a function with type `() -> Unit`) which then repeats the action the given number of types.
 Then use this function to print “Hello” 5 times.
-Test your code in [Playground](https://play.kotlinlang.org).

 |---|---|
 ```kotlin